How the coronavirus has hit global sport

 — European Tour chiefs postponed the Maybank Championship in Malaysia and the China Open in Shenzhen — both set for April.

-— The US LPGA Tour cancelled all three of its lucrative early-season events in Asia with a combined prize purse of more than $5 million.
+— The US LPGA Tour cancelled all three of its lucrative early-season events in Asia, and also its next three events in the United States.

 — The Indian Open in New Delhi, set for March 19-22, was postponed on Wednesday.